MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 |3.3V|7(3.3V)|POWER SUPPLY|5V|NC|NC|
 |GND|8(GND)|GROUND|GND|9(GND)|GROUND|

-- Connect the USB to RS485 Converter to the system.
+- Connect USB to RS485 converter to the system's USB port.
-- Connect the A and B lines from the USB to RS485 converter to the A and B lines of the RS485 2 click and WBZ451 Curisity board interface.
+- Connect the A and B lines of the USB to RS485 converter to the corresponding A and B lines of the RS485 2 click and the WBZ451 Curiosity board interface.
 To create a bus connect the RS485 2 click and WBZ451 Curisity board interface to the A and B lines in the same manner.

 | Note: Make sure to have common GND! |
 | --- |